jfig/rsync-backups/README.md

 invoked by the `sync` script.
 File must be edited to enter server, database username and database password.

+## `functions` ##

+File to be placed on `/usr/local/etc/rsyncBackups` or on the backup directory, together with `replicator`.

+This file contains several bash functions used by the other scripts.

 ## Seeding ##